TiendaNube/api-docs/resources/transaction.md

 * **405 Method Not Allowed** - requested method is not supported for resource.

-## Examples
+## Common examples

 ### Example Nº 1

-*Credit card transaction that was authorized + captured with a single payment.*
+*Credit card transaction that was authorized + captured within a single event.*

 ### POST /orders/{order_id}/transactions